ozencb/lab/README.md

 ## Why?

-Though I like Codepen, I like keeping my stuff in one single place
+I like keeping my stuff here on GitHub rather than Codepen